S.L.A.I.: Steel Lancer Arena International: Servers

-Servers are the cities where you can rumble.
+Servers are the cities where the player can rumble.
 Each server has its own color, a different lay-out, and contains stores and shops.
 There are no unique stores for different servers, instead stores are constant.
 Each server also has its own unique music from Blood Music.
 There are 7 FIRA Servers in total; The Liberties Server, The Strip Server, The Miyako Server, The Dragon Server, The Memphis Server, The Valhalla Server, and the Hide-Park Server.
 The respective cities are New York, Las Vegas, Tokyo, Hong Kong, Cairo, Stuttgart, and London.

 Stores

-In the world that you play in, known as HAVEN, there are several different locations ("stores") that you can visit.
-You can change between stores as often as you want.
-However, 3 of these stores give you an option for skipping ahead to the next day (marked with a †).
+In the world that the player plays in, known as HAVEN, there are several different locations ("stores") that they can visit.
+The player can change between stores as often as they want.
+However, 3 of these stores give the player an option for skipping ahead to the next day (marked with a †).

 Hard-Wired

-This is the "building" that you will most often use, as it is the gateway to the rumbling arenas.
-This store also provides you with the FIRA Rumbling Schedule, which shows what types of rumbles are taking place in the 7 servers for each of the 100 days on the calendar.
-It also allows you to "scout" the rumblers that are currently on the field at the time you enter the store, showing you their name, IC, and bounty if you knock them out.
-There is also a sleep chamber so that if you do not wish to rumble that day, you can skip to the next.
+This is the "building" that the player will most often use, as it is the gateway to the rumbling arenas.
+This store also provides the player with the FIRA Rumbling Schedule, which shows what types of rumbles are taking place in the 7 servers for each of the 100 days on the calendar.
+It also allows the player to "scout" the rumblers that are currently on the field at the time you enter the store, showing them their name, IC, and bounty if they knock them out.
+There is also a sleep chamber so that if the player does not wish to rumble that day, they can skip to the next.

 SV Hangar

-The name of this store is rather self-explanatory; it is a storage area for the SV's that you own.
-You start out with having only 3 slots available for you, but you can purchase up to 5 more slots to use, each one at the cost of 100,000 credits.
-The SV Hangar also allows you to customize and build your SV and assign it (when an SV is "assigned", the SV will stay with you as you explore HAVEN, and will be the SV that you use when you rumble).
-You can also build a rumbling playlist made of songs that you purchase from Blood Music.
-You can also change IC's.
+The name of this store is rather self-explanatory; it is a storage area for the SV's that the player owns.
+The player starts out with having only 3 slots available for them, but they can purchase up to 5 more slots to use, each one at the cost of 100,000 credits.
+The SV Hangar also allows the player to customize and build your SV and assign it (when an SV is "assigned", the SV will stay with them as they explore HAVEN, and will be the SV that they use when they rumble).
+The player can also build a rumbling playlist made of songs that they purchase from Blood Music.
+The player can also change IC's.